-The ADRC should provide a forum for focused discussion together with children, experts, and other stakeholders, aiming to build consensus regarding the core content of the UNGA Resolution.
+The ADRC provided a forum for focused discussion together with children, experts, and other stakeholders, aiming to build consensus regarding the core content of the UNGA Resolution.
 These discussions should also inform the Global Digital Compact.

-It is especially important that the discussion take a holistic approach to children's rights, and focus on the specificities of effective implementation in the digital environment.
-With a view to informing the UNGA Resolution, it should:
+The discussion took a holistic approach to children's rights, and focused on the specificities of effective implementation in the digital environment.
+With a view to informing the UNGA Resolution, it:

-- Reaffirm the core tenets of children's rights in the digital environment as set out in the UN Convention on the Rights of the Child and UNCRC General comment No. 25 (as well as other General comments, notably General comment No. 16 on State obligations regarding the impact of business, General comment No. 20 on the implementation of the rights of the child during adolescence; and relevant GA and HRC resolutions (on privacy, CSEA, bullying...) - 2.
-Recognise risks to children and the egregious outcomes that children experience in terms of the violations of their rights in the digital environment, and the significant remaining gaps in implementation of their rights by States and companies (to inform the preamble and expressions of concern in the Resolution) - 3.
-Identify the priorities for States (and other actors) to implement child rights in the digital environment (to inform a call to action in the Resolution).
+- Reaffirmed the core tenets of children's rights in the digital environment as set out in the UN Convention on the Rights of the Child and UNCRC General comment No. 25 (as well as other General comments, notably General comment No. 16 on State obligations regarding the impact of business, General comment No. 20 on the implementation of the rights of the child during adolescence; and relevant GA and HRC resolutions (on privacy, CSEA, bullying...) - 2.
+Recognised risks to children and the egregious outcomes that children experience in terms of the violations of their rights in the digital environment, and the significant remaining gaps in implementation of their rights by States and companies (to inform the preamble and expressions of concern in the Resolution) - 3.
+Identified the priorities for States (and other actors) to implement child rights in the digital environment (to inform a call to action in the Resolution).